-Fleas are a parasitic insect that feeds on the blood of mammals and birds.
+Fleas are parasitic insect that feeds on the blood of mammals and birds.
 There are an estimated 2,500 species of fleas in the world.
 The most common flea species in the U.S. is the cat flea, Ctenocephalides felis, which also infests dogs and can bite humans.

 Humans can be bitten by so-called "sand fleas," which usually are found at the beach and in coastal areas.
-They actually are not insects, but tiny crustaceans, though their bite is similar to that of the cat flea.
+They are not insects, but tiny crustaceans, though their bite is similar to that of the cat flea.
 They do not infest homes.

 Adult fleas are about 1/12 to 1/8 inch long, wingless, oval, flat from side to side, and dark reddish-brown.
 They have six long legs and can jump very high and far, about 200 times their body length.
 Flea larvae are pale white and measure about 3 mm in length, resembling tiny worms.